Kevin Systrom: Instagram

-In 2010, Systrom co‑founded the photo-sharing and, later, video-sharing social networking service Instagram with Mike Krieger in San Francisco, California.
+In 2010, Kevin Systrom co-founded the photo-sharing and, later, video-sharing social networking service Instagram with Mike Krieger in San Francisco, California.

 In April 2012, Instagram, along with 13 employees, was sold to Facebook for US$1 billion in cash and stock.
 According to multiple reports, the deal netted Systrom US$400 million based on his ownership stake in the business.
 One of the key contributions to the acquisition was that Mark Zuckerberg stated Facebook was "committed to building and growing Instagram independently", allowing Systrom to continue to lead Instagram.
 Systrom stated in an interview with Bloomberg that the pros of becoming a part of Facebook were that "we got to pair up with a juggernaut of a company that understands how to grow, understands how to build a business, has one of the best, if not the best, management team in tech and we got to use them as our resource".

 In an interview with Forbes, he stated that "Instagram is a new form of communication that's an ideal fit with the always-with-you iPhone in today's social media world.
 Instagram's a social network built around photos, where people can quickly comment on or 'like' photos and share them on Twitter or Facebook."
 Systrom identified Instagram as a media company, which explains the roll-out of video advertisement by big companies such as The Walt Disney Company, Activision, Lancôme, Banana Republic and CW in late 2014.

-On September 24, 2018, it was announced that Systrom resigned from Instagram and would be leaving in few weeks.
+On September 24, 2018, it was announced that Kevin Systrom resigned from Instagram and would be leaving in few weeks.